Welcome to CH 221Z!

 Video of the Week

-A Video Introduction to Chapter Guide Two
+A Video Introduction to Chapter Guide Five

 A video greeting from your instructor Dr. Michael Russell